1980 PBA Invitational championship: Opening ceremonies

 The muses for the participating teams are as follows:

 Elimination round

 The end of the eliminations saw a four-way tie, with the application of the Asian quotient system of breaking ties, Stoodley/USA finish first with plus 39 quotient, Toyota finish second with a plus 16, Adidas at third with plus 15 and Crispa Walk Tall was last with plus 11.

 Battle-for-third

 Finals

+The 1980 Philippine Basketball Association (PBA) Invitational championship finals was the best-of-3 basketball championship series of the 1982 PBA Invitational Conference, and the conclusion of the conference's playoffs.
+Nicholas Stoodley and Crispa Redmanizers played for the 25th championship contested by the league.

+Guest team Nicholas Stoodley won the championship.

+Series scoring summary

+The following scoring summary is written in a line score format, except that the quarter numbers are replaced by game numbers.